-The law on data protection sets out several different reasons why a company may collect and process your personal data and it is one of our duties to make sure you understand which of these lawful bases we are using to process your data.
+The law on data protection sets out different reasons why a company may collect and process your personal data and it is one of our duties to make sure you understand which of these lawful bases we are using to process your data.

 In specific situations, we can collect and process your data with your consent:

 - When you sign up to any editorial newsletter

 - When you tick a box to receive email from 35 Thousand about news and offers

 - When you tick a box to consent to receive email from 35 Thousand on behalf of our partners

 - When you give us your details to purchase goods or enter a competition

 - When you participate in any research, this is with your consent

 In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests: